Wage and Hour Claims

-Wage and Overtime Attorney
+Wage Theft and Overtime Attorneys

-- Failure to pay for “off-the-clock” work
+- Failure to pay for “off-the-clock” work or overtime

 - Improper payroll deductions